 directory and that the file is striped on 4 OSTs (14, 1, 3 and 5).

 Striping should be adapted to your application I/O pattern and the size of your files.
 The following section describes general considerations.

-In theory, a larger number of stripes increase the I/O bandwidth and thus performance.
-In particular, applications that write to a single file from hundreds of nodes, may benefit from striping over as many OSTs.
+In theory, a larger number of stripes increases the I/O bandwidth and thus performance.
+In particular, applications which write to a single file from hundreds of nodes, may benefit from striping over as many OSTs.
 Moreover, striping is needed if you write a huge amount of data as a single OST may not have enough free space to store all the data.
 For applications creating a large number of small files as with a file per process scheme, large stripe counts can cause overhead and impede the performance.

 - when multiple processes access the same large file in parallel set a stripe count >1 and an integral factor of the number of processes.

 - with a file-per-process I/O pattern, avoid striping (stripe count of 1) to limit OST contention.